What is FroshWeek?

 FroshWeek is the ultimate introductory experience for Computing Science students at Simon Fraser University.
 Organized by the Computing Science Student Society, in partnership with the School of Computing Science, it is a week of fun-filled activities designed to orient, entertain and educate new university students with a Computing Science twist.

-Now in its ninth year, Computing Science's Froshweek has matured into one of the most well received and recognized student-organized events at Simon Fraser University.
+Beginning in 2004, and now in its tenth year running, Computing Science's Froshweek has matured into one of the most well received and recognized student-organized events at Simon Fraser University.
 It is a memorable and cherished week for participants and organizers alike.

 What is the Computing Science Student Society?